fellesverkstedet/Bark-beetle-parametric-toolpaths/README.md

 ### Machine control:

 **Send and start gcode**
-* Uploads a g-code to an octprorint server and automatically starts the job.
-Great for controlling your machine inside your design environment, 21st century style.
+* Uploads a g-code to an Octprorint server and automatically starts the job.
+Great for controlling a machine from inside your design environment, 21st century style!